keeps/database-preservation.com/index.md

   col_1:
     headline: DBPTK Desktop
-    content: Desktop application to save database to preservation format, validate it, and browse and search the content.
+    content: Desktop application to save database to preservation format, validate it, and browse and search the content. <br><a href="https://github.com/keeps/db-visualization-toolkit/releases/latest" title="DBPTK Desktop download for Windows, MacOS or Linux">download now</a>
   col_2:
     headline: DBPTK Enterprise
-    content: Web application to browse and search on the content of multiple large preserved databases.
+    content: Web application to browse and search on the content of multiple large preserved databases.<br><a href="https://github.com/keeps/db-visualization-toolkit-docker#database-visualization-toolkit-docker"
+      title="DBPTK Enterprise docker install instructions">see instructions</a>
   col_3:
     headline: DBPTK Developer
-    content: A command-line tool and development library for automation and system integration.
+    content: A command-line tool and development library for automation and system integration.<br><a href="https://github.com/keeps/db-preservation-toolkit#how-to-use"
+      title="DBPTK Developer how to use instructions">see instructions</a>
 - template: hero-banner-w-image
   block: hero-2
   headline: DBPTK Desktop